Carpathian Biosphere Reserve

-Carpathian Biosphere Reserve (Карпатський біосферний заповідник) is a biosphere reserve that was established as a nature reserve in 1968 and became part of the World Network of Biosphere Reserves of UNESCO in 1992.
+Carpathian Biosphere Reserve (Карпатський біосферний заповідник) is a biosphere reserve in Ukraine that was established in 1968 and became part of the World Network of Biosphere Reserves of UNESCO in 1992.
 Since 2007 bigger portion of the reserve along with some territories of the Uzh River National Park was listed with the UNESCO World Heritage Sites as part of the Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe.

 Located in the eastern parts of the Zakarpattia Oblast, it consists of six separate preservation massifs and two botanic zakazniks (Chorna Hora and Yulivska Hora) with a total area of 57035.8 ha.
 The greatest part of the reserve is covered by virgin forests.
 Administratively, the biosphere reserve is located in four districts of Zakarpattia Oblast, Ukraine.

+Two mountain ranges in the Ukrainian Carpathians, Borzhava and Svydovets, are protected under the Emerald Network of environmentally important conservation areas established by the Council of Europe.
+The Natura 2000 network apply there.

 It is adjacent to the Carpathian National Nature Park.

 Territory division

 The territory of Carpathian Biosphere Reserve is divided into several functional zones: core (A) and buffer zones (B), zone of the regulated protected regime (D) and anthropogenic landscapes (C).

 They differ one from another by the nature use regimes.
 Such division helps to achieve the most appropriate balance between nature protection needs and the requirements of local people.